1j2n3k4m5g7/Turtle-IRT_using_keyboard/README.md

 ❌ Not allowed in paid apps, games, software, or advertisements without permission

 For commercial use, contact: 1j2n3k4m5g7dev@gmail.com

----

-## Third-Party Licenses

-The folder `Ghostscript/` contains Ghostscript binaries and libraries.
-Ghostscript is licensed under the **GNU Affero General Public License v3 (AGPL-3.0)**.
-Official AGPL license text: https://www.gnu.org/licenses/agpl-3.0.en.html

-All other code in this repository is licensed under **CC BY-NC-SA 4.0**, with additional permission for monetized streaming content (YouTube, Twitch, TikTok, Instagram, and similar services).